 2. Playful Orange Hair

 The hue of your orange should be largely dependent on your skin’s undertones.
 You always want to compliment your skin.
-Here, embrace the orange if you have golden skin with warm undertones.
-Skin that is too fair or sallow will turn this orange sour.
+If you have golden skin with neutral or olive undertones, an orange shade can be quite flattering.

 3. Dark Chocolate

-Feel free to choose all over color or ask your stylist for a few highlights or lowlights to create a little dimension.
+Feel free to choose all-over colors or ask your stylist for a few highlights or lowlights to create a little dimension.
 Less is more when it comes to your age, however.

 4. Tawny Brown